 Number 4: The pandemic drags on

 This is one of those things that we have all had to experience.
 Will this damn thing never end?
-I remember coming home from our Mardi Gras cruise in March of 2020 and we were discussing how long it would last.
+I remember coming home from our Mardi Gras cruise in March of 2020, and we were discussing how long it would last.
 At that point, we had major travel plans in May 2020, August 2020 and December 2020.
 We pretty much gave up on May immediately.
 We knew that trip wasn’t going to happen.
-But we had high hopes that COVID would turn out to be another version of the flu and could be contained so we felt pretty good about our August 2020 trip to the Galapagos.
-In hindsight, I laugh at myself thinking that.
+But we had high hopes that COVID would turn out to be another version of the flu and could be contained, so we felt pretty good about our August 2020 trip to the Galapagos.
+In hindsight, I laugh at myself for thinking that.
 How naïve we were.
 But surely we would have no trouble doing our Viking River Cruise in December 2020?
-There would be a vaccine by then?
-Everyone would take it and we could move on?
+Would there be a vaccine by then?
+Everyone would take it, and we could move on.
 That would work, right?
 Not a chance.

-And now here we are, a year later and we have had a darned good vaccine that has been pretty widely available since early 2021 and we just cancelled our second Viking Christmas Market Cruise.
-I am not sure why, but when we thought of that vaccine a year ago we automatically assumed that everyone would rush to get jabbed so we could all move forward with our lives.
+And now here we are, a year later, and we have had a darned good vaccine that has been pretty widely available since early 2021, and we just canceled our second Viking Christmas Market Cruise.
+I am not sure why, but when we thought of that vaccine a year ago, we automatically assumed that everyone would rush to get jabbed so we could all move forward with our lives.
 But no!
-There is no accounting for stupidity and ignorance so here we are, in the last month of 2021 and we are back in full-blown COVID crapdom.
-Get a damn shot people.
+There is no accounting for stupidity and ignorance, so here we are, in the last month of 2021, and we are back in full-blown COVID crapdom.
+Get a damn shot, people.
 Science is real.

 Number 3: The deterioration of my beloved Seattle